ccameron-chromium/hdr-headroom-limit/EXPLAINER.md

 These tone mapping operations are parameterized a target HDR headroom.

-## Limiting Tonemapped HDR headroom

-By default, HDR content is tone mapped using output display's full HDR headroom as the target HDR headroom parameter.

-In this proposal, we introduce a CSS property that specifies a maximum HDR headroom parameter value to use during tone mapping.
-This has the effect of limiting how bright HDR content can appear.

 ## Use Cases

-Several applications that show galleries of images and videos have requested this feature.
-They wish for the contents of the gallery to have a nearly uniform brightness.
+Several applications that show galleries of images and videos have requested an ability to reduce the HDR headroom in their gallery view, so that all contents of the gallery have a nearly uniform brightness.

 Some applications have requested to enforce that all images be strictly SDR, while some applications have requested that HDR images exceed SDR, but only slightly.

-Applications have also requested the ability to animate the increasing of this maximum when hovering an image, and to animate the complete removal of this limit when focusing on an image.
+Applications have requested the ability to remove this HDR headroom limit when hovering the image, or when an image is selected for viewing.
+When the HDR headroom limit for an element is changed, applications have requested that the transition be smoothly animated, to avoid a jarring "pop" in brightness.

+## Goal

+The goal of this proposal is to provide a mechansim through which an application may limit the maximum brightness of all HDR content (including images, videos, and in the future HTML canvases and CSS colors).

+## Non-goals

+A non-goal of this proposal is to provide a mechanism through which a maximum brightness of HDR content can be enforced on child elements of a given element.

 ## Privacy and Security

 The precise HDR headroom value of a display is a fingerprinting vector, and should not be exposed.

-## API changes
+## API Proposal

+Add a new CSS data type, `named-dynamic-range-limit`, which specifies a qualitative maximum HDR headroom its values are:

+* `standard`, which indicates that the content should render as SDR (equivalently, with an HDR headroom of 1).
+* `high`, which indicates that the full HDR headroom available to the display should be used.
+* `high-attenuated`, which indicates that the content should render with a an HDR headroom lower than the maximum, but slightly higher than SDR.
+The precise underlying HDR headroom value that this corresponds is decided by the user agent, and may depend on the capabilities of the display and ambient viewing conditions.

+Add a few CSS functional, `mix-dynamic-range-limit()`, which allows for interpolation between two `named-dynamic-range-limit` values by a specified percent.
+This is required for smooth animation between `named-dynamic-range-limit` values.
-Add a new CSS property, `max-hdr-headroom`, which specifies the maximum HDR headroom.

-This property can be set to:
+Add a new CSS property, `dynamic-range-limit`, which specifies the maximum HDR headroom to be used for rendering.
+This can be set to a `named-dynamic-range-limit` or the `mix-dynamic-range-limit()` functional.
-* A `number` which represents a specific fixed headroom.
-The value must be greater than 1.0.
-* A `percentage`, which represents a percentage of the display's current HDR headroom.

-This property has a default value of `100%` indicating that the full display HDR headroom is to be used.
+This property has a default value of `high` indicating that the full display HDR headroom is to be used.

 This property is animatable.
 Animating of this property has been requested, e.g,